B. Wongar: Writing

-Božić arrived in Australia in 1960.
 In his search for a job (as a construction worker or miner), he bought a camel in order to cross the Tanami Desert.
-He got lost and was close to death when he was saved by a tribal man.
-Božić lived with tribal Aboriginal people for ten years.
-The name B(anumbir) Wongar, which means morning star and messenger from the spirit world, was said to be given to him by his tribal wife Dumala and her relatives.
-However, he later stated in an interview that "B." is in recognition of his Serbian name.
+He got lost on the way to Halls Gap after his camel got sick from eating salt bush, and was close to death when he was saved by an Aboriginal man called Juburu, who took him to Wyndham, in the Kimberley.
+He stayed there for around three months, getting to know the Aboriginal inhabitants.
+Moving around the desert areas, he tried to learn some of the local dialects, which he later used in his stories, with an attempt to use authentic words for the setting.
+Božić lived with Aboriginal people in the Northern Territory west of Darwin for around 10 years in the 1960s.
+The name Banumbir Wongar (usually spelt Barnumbirr), which means "morning star" and messenger from the spirit world, was said to be given to him by his wife Djumala and her relatives.
+He also later stated in an interview that "B." is in recognition of his Serbian name.
+The surname is derived from the Yolngu word Wangarr.
+His assumed name was also variously spelt Birimbir, Bahumir, and Banunbir.
+For most of his literary career, the concern of his writing was, almost exclusively, the condition of Aboriginal people in Australia.